 A $50,000 MCA at a 1.35 factor rate means you pay back $67,500.
 Sounds like 35% interest, right?
 Wrong.
 If you pay it back in 6 months through daily withdrawals, the effective APR is over 80%.
 If you pay it back in 4 months, it's over 120%.

-Compare that to a $50,000 working capital loan at 18% APR with monthly payments over 18 months.
-Total repayment: roughly $58,400.
-That's $9,100 less than the MCA — and you keep your daily cash flow intact.
+Compare that to a $50,000 working capital loan with monthly payments over 18 months.
+Even at a higher-than-bank rate, the total repayment is thousands less than the MCA — and you keep your daily cash flow intact.

 Here's What Most People Get Wrong